Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 Posts using alternate background colors with even/odd css classes in WordPress

 We hope this article helped you learn how to add odd/even class to your posts in WordPress themes.
-You may also want to see our guide on how to style your WordPress comments layout.
+You may also want to see our guide on how to style your WordPress comments layout and our expert picks of the best WordPress page builders.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.